browserengineering/book/book/invalidation.md

   - a `BlockLayout`, in `layout`
 - `LineLayout` objects are created by `BlockLayout` in `new_line`
 - All others are created by `BlockLayout` in `add_inline_child`

-We want to avoid *creating* layout objects, instead *reusing* them whenever possible.
-That both saves time immediately (allocating new objects takes time) and sets us up for more speedups by keeping around the old layout information.

 Let's start with `DocumentLayout`.
 It's created in `render`, and its two parameters, `nodes` and `self`, are the same every time.
 This